gabriel-salmoria/nvim/README.md

     cd ~/.config/nvim
     rm -rf preview README.md .git

-3. **Install Plugins: Open Neovim and run :Lazy sync (just press 's' in the dashboard) to install all the plugins specified in the configuration.**
+3. **Install Plugins: Open Neovim and run :Lazy sync (just press 's' in the dashboard) to install all the plugins specified in the configuration. (if lazy doesn't do it automatically)**

 4. **Done!**